 However, the Bush Administration appears to have reservations over other components of the sunshine policy.
-As stated previously, the Bush and Kim administration appear to disagree over North Korea's inclusion on the U.S. terrorism list.
-The U.S. military command in Korea and the Central Intelligence Agency reportedly believe that North Korea is using for military purposes the large cash payments, over \$400 million since 1998, that the Hyundai Corporation has made to the North Korean government for the right to operate a tourist project at Mount Kumgang in North Korea.
-(According to informed sources, Hyundai has made secret payments to North Korea, which may bring total payments closer to \$800 million.)
-The U.S. Central Intelligence Agency reportedly delivered a memorandum to the R.O.K. government in February 2001 outlining U.S. suspicions.
+As stated previously, the Bush and Kim administrations appear to disagree over North Korea's inclusion on the U.S. terrorism list.
+The U.S. military command in Korea and the Central Intelligence Agency reportedly believe that North Korea has gained greater financial flexibility to make military purchases because of the nearly \$400 million it has received from the Hyundai Corporation during 1999-2001 for the right to operate a tourist project at Mount Kumgang in North Korea.
+(According to informed sources, Hyundai made additional secret payments to North Korea.
+Hyundai denies making secret payments.)
+According to the South Korean newspaper, Choson Ilbo, February 25, 2001, U.S. officials voiced this concern to South Korean intelligence chief, Lim Dong-won, during his visit to Washington in February 2001 and that the CIA delivered a memorandum to the R.O.K. government containing a list of weapons that North Korea recently purchased from overseas.
+The Korea Herald, February 5, 2001, quoted a spokesman for the U.S. Military Command in Korea that "I know that military experts at home and abroad are concerned about Pyongyang's possible diversion of the [Hyundai] cash for military purposes."
+South Korea's Unification Minister stated before a Korean National Assembly committee on April 2002 that the government was aware of a possibility that North Korea would use the Hyundai payments for military purposes.
 The Kim Dae-jung Administration has touted the Mt.
 Kumgang project as a highlight of its sunshine policy.
 It has decided to financially subsidize the project, which has been a big money loser for the financially troubled Hyundai Corporation.

 The Bush Administration also has reservations over Kim Dae-jung's proposal that the 1997-1999 Four Party Talks (North and South Korea, the United States, and China) be reconvened and used for North-South negotiation of a Korean peace agreement to replace the 1953 Korean armistice agreement.
-Past U.S. administrations have endorsed North-South negotiation of a peace agreement, and President Reagan originally proposed Four Party Talks as a suitable vehicle for peace negotiations.
-However, during the Bush-Kim Dae-jung summit in March 2001, Bush officials appeared to be skeptical toward President Kim's peace initiative.
+Past U.S. administrations endorsed North-South negotiation of a peace agreement, and President Reagan originally proposed Four Party Talks as a vehicle for peace negotiations.
+President Kim did not raise his four party talks proposal directly during the March 2001 summit, but Bush Administration officials appeared to be skeptical toward President Kim's peace initiative.
 The Bush Administration appears concerned that a peace agreement without provisions for conventional forces reductions and pullbacks would create a false sense of security and could undermine South Korean public/political support for the U.S. troop presence in South Korea.
+The February 27, 2002 announcement of the U.S.-R.O.K. study of conventional force reductions placed negotiation of a peace agreement as a distant goal following negotiation of confidence building measures, "risk reduction," and "verifiable arms reduction."